PowerDNS/pdns/pdns/recursordist/docs/appendices/FAQ.rst

 As long as at least one root server mentioned in the root hints can be contacted, the periodic refresh will produce the desired record sets corresponding to the current up-to-date root server data.

 Starting with version 4.6.2, if :ref:`setting-hint-file` is set to ``no``, the :program:`Recursor` will not prime the cache with root data obtained from hints, but will still do the periodic refresh.
-A (recursive) forward configuration is be needed to make the periodic refresh work.
+A (recursive) forward configuration is needed to make the periodic refresh work.

 Starting with version 4.9, setting :ref:`setting-hint-file` to ``no-refresh`` disables both the initial reading of the hints and the periodic refresh of cached root data.
 This prevents :program:`Recursor` from resolving names by itself, so it is only useful in cases where all queries are forwarded.